emreuyguc/php-structured-mapper/README.md

 ## Installation

-Add Euu Structured Mapper to your project using Composer:
+Add Structured Mapper to your project using Composer:

 ```bash
 composer require emreuyguc/structured-mapper